 - All CS courses must be taken A/F unless only offered S/N, such as Colloquium or Plan B project.
 No more than one-third of the courses on your graduate degree plan (courses that will count towards your degree) can be taken on the S/N basis.

 All requirements for the doctoral degree must be completed and the degree awarded within five calendar years after passing the preliminary oral examination.
 Graduate School policy dictates a departmental annual review of Ph.D. progress for all students.
-Each fall CS PhD students will be required to complete an Annual Review form.
+Each fall CS Ph.D. students will be required to complete an Annual Review form.
 This form is used by the student’s research advisor to note student progress through the program.
 All forms are reviewed by the Director of Graduate Studies for satisfactory progress.
-Progress Guidelines are available in Appendix A of the Graduate Student Handbook.

-The Graduate academic advisor(s) can answer most questions and advise students on degree requirements, department procedures, or general issues about being a graduate student.
-To contact your graduate advisor please e-mail firstname.lastname@example.org or visit the main office to set up an advising appointment.
+The Graduate Program Coordinator can answer most questions and advise students on degree requirements, department procedures, or general issues about being a graduate student.
+To contact the Graduate Program Coordinator please e-mail email@example.com or visit this page to see drop-in and appointment scheduling options.

 For questions regarding the advising process please contact: firstname.lastname@example.org